Josep Tarradellas Barcelona–El Prat Airport: Road

 The C-32B highway connects the airport to a main traffic interchange between Barcelona's Ronda de Dalt beltway and major motorways.
-There is provision for parking cars at the airport, with about 24,000 parking spaces.
+There are about 24,000 parking spaces at the airport.

 Bus

 The Transports Metropolitans de Barcelona (TMB) public bus line 46 runs from Paral·lel Avenue.
-The Aerobús offers direct transfers from T1 and T2 to the city center at Plaça Catalunya.
-Another company offers transfers from Barcelona Airport to nearest airports like Reus Airport or Girona–Costa Brava, provincial and national capitals and links with France or Andorra.
+The Aerobús offers direct transfers from T1 and T2 to the city centre at Plaça Catalunya.
+Another company offers transfers from Barcelona Airport to nearby airports like Reus Airport or Girona–Costa Brava, provincial and national capitals and links with France or Andorra.

+Ride-hailing

+Since 2024, the Estonian ride-hailing company Bolt has operated exclusive pickup areas at the airport.